bluss/galil-seiferas/README-crates.io.md

-String search in constant space, linear time, for nonorderable alphabets.
+General string search in constant space, linear time, for nonorderable alphabets.
+Also known as exact string matching.

 In Rust terms this means we can define the function: